All Episodes

 And all these people being dragged through for a year, the mud leading to the appointment of the special counsel.

-Why is special counsel?
+Why the special counsel?

-He had no business leaking, through a Columbia professor, so that he can get a special counsel appointed.
+Because, oh, that's right, James Comey purposefully leaked information he had no business leaking through a Columbia professor so that he can get a special counsel appointed.

 Who's the special counsel?

-You know, and then you look at the history of Bruce Struck and Orr and Mueller and Rosenstein, Peter Struck, rather, and and Bruce Orr and Comey and Mueller and Rosenstein, it's like these guys have been best chums their entire lives.
+You know, and then you look at the history of Bruce Strzok and Orr and Mueller and Rosenstein, Peter Strzok, rather, and Bruce Orr and Comey and Mueller and Rosenstein.

-And then you say, okay, well let's look at their background.
+And then you say, okay, well, let's look at their background.

-Peter Struck's involved in everything.
+Peter Strzzok's involved in everything.

 He's there for the dossier issue.